 Why Do Women, Rich Or Poor Remain In Abusive Relationships?

-boardroom, there are still inequities when it comes to their relationships.
+to the boardroom, there are still inequities when it comes

-remarkably high numbers of women, rich or poor who choose to
+of women, rich or poor who choose to remain in relationships

 I was asked basically the same question by Geraldo Rivera.
 He posed it in relation to

 how I would counsel Rihana, a high-profile victim of domestic abuse inflicted upon her

 by her celebrity boyfriend, Chris Brown.
 Before I answer the question, let me share

 some statistics from my recently published book, “How To Get To The Palace From

 Your Prison: Joseph’s 14-Step Program to Overcome Loneliness, Depression,

 Discrimination, Barrenness, & Abuse”